 ASC 740 also clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements by requiring that individual tax positions are recorded only when they meet a more-likely-than-not criterion.
-Additionally, ASC 740 provides guidance on measurement, de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+The Company recognizes the effect of income tax positions only if sustaining those positions is more likely than not.
+The Company records penalties and interest related to unrecognized tax benefits in income taxes in the Company's Consolidated Statements of Income.